VJayMeyer/invoke-smbcopy.ps1/README.md

 .SYNOPSIS

-    This script will target either a range of IP addesse, a specific IP address, a specific host or a range of hosts with a file of a random size and if a range is specified to how many hosts in that range to target.
+    This script will target either a range of IP addesse, a specific IP address, a specific host or a range of hosts with a file of a random size and if a range is specified, how many hosts in that range to target.

+    The script will loop through each (random) host and start sequential copy jobs of the copy file to the target location.

+    You can purge existing test files by specifying the boolean -PurgeOldTestFiles parameter.

     This tool supports workgroup and domain environments through the use of the -UseCredentials switch.